NoobMaster9999/UIUCTF-2024-writeups/Crypto/X Marked The Spot/README.md

 # But the key is only 8 bytes?

 The key is only eight bytes but the flag is 48. how does that work?
-Because we are using the `cycle` function.
-However, almost always, even without using the `cycle` function, the smaller variable (key or text), will be repeating.
+In XOR, the smaller variable (key or text), will be repeating.

 If my 8 byte key is: "abcdefgh", and I XOR with 48 bytes, my new key will be "abcdefghabcdefghabcdefghabcdefghabcdefghabcdefgh".